Regulatory affairs officers ensure that products such as cosmetics, pharmaceuticals, and veterinary medicines meet legislative requirements.

 You can only become a regulatory affairs officer if you have a relevant degree such as chemistry, physics, biochemistry, biotechnology, pharmacy, medicinal chemistry, biomedical science, life or applied science.

 A relevant postgraduate qualification (PhD or research-based MSc) may be advantageous.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
-A list of courses and MScs are also available on The Organisation for Professionals in Regulatory Affairs’ (TOPRA’s) website.
+Read our article on scientific postgraduate study to explore your different options.
+A list of courses and MScs are also available on The Organisation for Professionals in Regulatory Affairs (TOPRA) website.

 Postdoctoral research, practical research or laboratory work experience is also beneficial.
 Regulatory affairs experience is particularly sought after.